Some results on injectivity and multistationarity in chemical reaction networks: Extensions and examples

 {\tt Report.} General kinetics: $\Gamma$ has rank $3$, $\Gamma$ and $-Dv^t$ are compatible and $3$-strongly compatible, namely the CRN is accordant and concordant, and \apostt{IC1} and \apostt{IC2} follow by Theorem~\ref{thmnoninjgen}.
 Stoichiometry classes are bounded, but the system admits no positive equilibria, so stoichiometry classes contain equilibria, but these are all boundary equilibria.

 {\tt Remark.} In this example (and several others to follow), as the CRN admits no positive equilibria, it is conclusion \apostt{IC2} telling us that the fully open system is injective which is likely to be of greatest interest.
-It is interesting to note that the DSR graph of this CRN satisfies the graph-theoretic condition for concordance in Theorem~2.1 of \cite{shinarfeinbergconcord2}, although it fails Condition~($*$) in \cite{banajicraciun2}. \end{example}
+It is interesting to note that the DSR graph of this CRN satisfies the graph-theoretic condition for concordance in Theorem~2.1 of Shinar and Feinberg \cite{shinarfeinbergconcord2}, although it fails Condition~($*$) in Banaji and Craciun \cite{banajicraciun2}. \end{example}

 \begin{example}[Well-behaved with outflows, but not on stoichiometry classes] Consider the system of two irreversible reactions $A+D\rightarrow B+D,\,\, 2A+D\rightarrow C+D$.
 The stoichiometric matrix $\Gamma$ and $-Dv^t$ for this system are: